tianrui-wei/libsystemctlm-soc/tests/rtl-bridges/pcie/refdesign-sim.md

 ## Launching QEMU and the refdesign-sim demo

-Instructions on how to launch and connect QEMU (running above Ubuntu VM) with the PCIe EP in the refdesign-sim demo can be found inside:
+Instructions on how to connect QEMU with the hotplugged PCIe EP in the refdesign-sim demo can be found inside:
 [../../../docs/pcie-rtl-bridges/overview.md](../../../docs/pcie-rtl-bridges/overview.md).

 ## Exercising the refdesign-sim demo with VFIO test applications